Scientific name: Lynx rufus

-Bobcats are often confused as their cousin, the lynx, as both share a tannish brown coat with dark spots or lined markings.
+Bobcats are often confused with their cousin, the lynx, as both share a tannish brown coat with dark spots or lined markings.
 The differences between the two species are in the details.
 Bobcats have short, pointy dark tufts of hair on the tops of their ears and fluffy tufts of hair on their cheeks.
 The most significant difference is the tail.
-Bobcats have short, bobbedtails that are between 4 - 7 inches in length, hence the name.
+Bobcats have short, bobbed tails that are four to seven inches in length - hence the name.

 Bobcats are entirely carnivorous, and like to prey on smaller mammals such as rabbits, mice, moles and squirrels.
 Sometimes birds and reptiles are included in their diets.
 The largest animal a bobcat has been known to kill is deer, usually in the winter months when small rodents are scarce.
 Since they are crepuscular creatures, bobcats only hunt from dusk to dawn.